nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands for a specific GLDS that has been released are provided with the processed data in the [OSDR](https://osdr.nasa.gov/bio/repo).
 >
-> All output files in **bold** are published with the Affymetrix microarray processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> All output files in **bold** are published with the Affymetrix microarray processed data in the [OSDR](https://osdr.nasa.gov/bio/repo).

 ---